 Pocket Books: A Publishing Innovator

-A division of Simon & Schuster, Pocket Books is aptly named, for in 1939 they produced the first mass-market, pocket-sized paperback books in the United States.
+A division of Simon & Schuster, Pocket Books has a name that fits them perfectly.
+In 1939 they produced the first mass-market, pocket-sized paperback books in the United States.
 Imitating the success that Penguin Books had in England, they were true innovators in the publishing industry.

 Entering the Romance Genre

-With the advent of the sexy romance revolution of the 1970s, Pocket Books would release their own historical romance novels and bodice rippers.
-Purity’s Passion by Janette Seymour (aka John Michael Butterworth), published in 1977 would be the first of 3 in the extremely successful Purity Jarsy series.
+The advent of the sexy romance revolution came in the 1970s.
+Because of this, Pocket Books would release their own historical romance novels and bodice rippers.
+Purity’s Passion by Janette Seymour (aka John Michael Butterworth) was published in 1977.
+It sold millions of copies.
+Following would be 2 sequels in the extremely successful Purity Jarsy series.

 Richard Gallen, Book Producer of the Future?

-In 1978, Richard Gallen, an entrepreneur and self-proclaimed publishing producer, who had previously worked for Dell, would release two historical romances and two contemporary romances a month for Pocket Books to distribute.
-A book producer was planned to be the “book creator of the future,” not unlike film producers.
-Gallen was in charge of small teams of editors, designers, and writers to create books that would “be distributed to the trade by the well-known houses of Publishers Row.”
+A book producer was to be the “book creator of the future,” not unlike film producers.
+Gallen was in charge of small teams of editors, designers, and writers.
+He used them to create books that would “be distributed to the trade by the well-known houses of Publishers Row.”

-Gallen’s relationship with Pocket Books came to an end that year when Pocket Books started the Tapestry imprint in October 1982.
-These historical romances spanned the globe and took place during all time periods.
+Then Gallen’s relationship with Pocket Books came to an end when Pocket Books started the Tapestry imprint in October 1982.
+These historical romances spanned the globe and were set during all time periods.

 Romance Genre Legacy

-The three “J”s, Jude Deveraux, Judith McNaught, and Julie Garwood would prove to be powerhouse historical authors for Pocket Books in the 1980s and 1990s before they branched off into contemporary fiction and other genres.
+In due time, the three “J”s, Jude Deveraux, Judith McNaught, and Julie Garwood would prove to be powerhouse historical authors for the company.
+Later on, they branched off into contemporary fiction and other genres.

-Pocket Books would continue successfully producing mass-market paperbacks into the next decades.
+Pocket Books successfully produced mass-market paperbacks into the next decades.
 V.C.
-Andrews released her Dollanganger series with them and her books continue to do well despite her death many years ago.
+Andrews’ Dollanganger series was huge.
+To this day, despite her death many years ago, her books continue to do well.

-Pocket Books still remains a force to be reckoned with in an ever more decreasing paperback marketplace, with romance authors like Kresley Cole and Sabrina Jeffries.
+Pocket Books still remains a force to be reckoned with in an ever more decreasing paperback marketplace.